MicrosoftDocs/powerapps-docs/articles/controls/control-column-line-chart.md

 [AZURE.INCLUDE [control-summary-column-line-charts](../../includes/control-summary-column-line-charts.md)]

 ## Description ##
-By default, a column or line chart comprises multiple controls grouped together.
+By default, a **Column chart** control or a **Line chart** control comprises multiple controls grouped together.
 These controls show a title, data, and a legend.

 ## Key properties ##